MikeMaximus/gbm/GBM/readme.txt

 All Platforms:

+- Any linked process that requires administrator privileges will now ask for elevation when being launched from GBM.
+	- This means GBM no longer needs to be running as administrator to launch these linked processes.
 - If GBM quits unexpectedly during a backup operation, such as a power outage or OS shutdown, any incompleted backup operations will be resumed automatically the next time you run the app.
 - Fixed the "Limit" field always displaying zero on the Game Manager.
 - The "Play" button on the main form is now disabled for a few seconds after clicking.